 Lastly, I'm attracted to the simplicity this whole approach brings.
 Seeing that I'm planning to mainly eat ground beef for all my meals, it should be exceedingly easy to keep track of calories and total grams of protein, which is a nice bonus.

 So I'm going to give this a shot for at least the first half of the month and see how it's affecting me.
-I'll report back in two weeks!
+I'll report back soon!